Ingredients

 Purple daikon and watermelon radishes have not been lab tested by Monash as of Spring 2020.
 We find that we tolerate them very well.
 Please read our article, What If A Food has Not Been Lab Tested? for more information.
 You could Challenge yourself with these radishes to assess your own tolerance.

-FODMAP Friendly lab tested watermelon radish and says they are low FODMAP at a 150g serve (about 3 medium watermelon radish).
+FODMAP Friendly has lab tested watermelon radishes more than once.
+Initially their lab tests suggested a low FODMAP at a 150g serve (about 3 medium watermelon radish).
+Currently the app shows no FODMAPs and suggests that you can “enjoy in unlimited amounts”.

 You might also want to read What Is A Low FODMAP Serving Size?